Are You Prepared for Frozen Pipes?

 Here are a few important measures for minimizing damage after a frozen pipe has ruptured:

 - Install an Alarm - Advanced detection systems exist which can detect a water leak as soon as it occurs.
 Installing such a device will allow you to take immediate action on a burst pipe - even if you’re away from home.

 - Locate the Shut-off - Take some time to look around your property to acquaint yourself with where your water shut-off valve is.
 Should a pipe burst, you will need to be able to cut off the source quickly.

 - Have a Contractor on Speed Dial - Time is of the essence after flooding occurs, so you need to know who to call for repairs and refurbishment.
 Do your research now to find a great water damage repair contractor that you can call should you ever need one.

 Abbotts Fire & Flood is the leading flood repair and restoration company in the greater Denver area.
 We’re here to help should your pipes become frozen and burst this year, or to help with any other water-related damages.
-Contact our experts for a free estimate today.
+Contact our experts for a free inspection today.